 In June 2018, the FASB issued ASU 2018-08, Clarifying the Scope and Accounting Guidance for Contributions made and Contributions Received (ASU 2018-08).
 ASU 2018-08 provides guidance to assist entities in evaluating whether transactions are contributions and whether a contribution is conditional.
 For contributions received, ASU 2018-08 is effective for annual periods beginning after June 15, 2018, including interim periods within those annual periods (which is the year ended June 30, 2019 for IFC).
-For contributions paid, ASU 2018-08 is effective for annual periods beginning after December 15, 2018, including interim periods within those annual periods beginning after December 15, 2018, including interim periods within those annual periods (which is the year ended June 30, 2020 for IFC).
-IFC adopted ASU 2018-08 effective July 1, 2018 and July 1, 2019 for contributions received and contributions paid, respectively, with no material impact on IFC's financial statements.
+For contributions paid, ASU 2018-08 is effective for annual periods beginning after December 15, 2018, including interim periods within those annual periods (which is the year ended June 30, 2019 for IFC).
+For contributions paid, ASU 2018-08 is effective July 1, 2018 and July 1, 2019 for contributions received and contributions paid, respectively, with no material impact on IFC's financial statements.